 It is best to avoid or limit the intake of soda and sugar-sweetened energy drinks, to reduce the chance of a sugar spike.

 Sugar-sweetened beverages, such as fruit punch, may taste like fruit juice, but they often contain high levels of sugar or corn syrup and contain little to no real fruit juice.
-These ingredients can cause the same spikes in blood sugar levels as soda.
+These ingredients

 They provide a high concentration of sugar but far less nutritional value than 100 percent pure fruit juices.